This blog post continues on from Diabetes myths debunked – Part 1.

 5. I can’t eat ‘sweets’.

 You can include these ‘sometimes’ foods as part of a balanced diet and in moderation just like everyone else.
-This point (“I can’t eat sweets”) is very old school thinking, but sadly the myth is still truth for many clients and health professionals I come across.
+This point (“I can’t eat sweets”) is very old school thinking, but sadly the myth is still true for many clients and health professionals I come across.
 In the long term, it is not the sugar/sugary foods we need to be focusing on, but the fat containing foods especially if you are not eating intuitively.
 Fat is more readily stored as body fat if you eat too much due to its higher energy value.
 When this happens insulin has to work extra hard to get through the layer of fat, therefore making it more difficult for insulin to do its job.
 You will find your diabetes medication/insulin will need increasing if you accumulate excess body fat around your abdomen.
-The take home message is you can eat ‘sweets’ as part of a balanced diet when eaten mindfully and just for the taste of it.
+The take-home message is you can eat ‘sweets’ as part of a balanced diet when eaten mindfully and just for the taste of it.

 6. I have to avoid carbohydrates.